westmatrix/WorkspaceDemo/README.md

-# An typical SPA demo
+# An typical SPA workspace demo